jchook/activeredis/README.md

 ## License

 ActiveRedis is provided to you for limited use under the [MIT License](http://www.opensource.org/licenses/MIT).

-This means ActiveRedis free, both as in free beer and free speech.
-It comes with no warranty or guarantee, but can be freely modified and redistributed, included in commercial projects, or even re-packaged and sold.

 You are obligated to agree to the license.
 If you do not agree to the license, then you are not permitted download or use ActiveRedis.

 ## Development